 During this period, there were five main classes of inhabitants – the aristocracy, the merchants and moneylenders, the horse soldiers and army, peasants and clergy.
 While the nobles held more power, the city grew under the merchants.
 Trade and increased wealth were the reason why Florence expanded.
 The late 12th century was a century dominated by the seemingly never-ending (they lasted until the 15th century!) battles between the Guelphs (who supported the Pope) and the Ghibellines (who supported the Holy Roman Emperor).
-Confusingly, in Florence the Guelfs later fractured into the Black Guelphs and the White Guelphs.
+Confusingly, in Florence, the Guelfs later fractured into the Black Guelphs and the White Guelphs.
 The Blacks continued to support the Papacy, while the Whites were opposed to Papal influence.
-An interesting anecdote is that Dante was a supporter of the White Guelphs and was actually exiled from Florence when the Black Guelphs took Florence over in 1302!
+An amusing anecdote is that Dante was a supporter of the White Guelphs and was exiled from Florence when the Black Guelphs took Florence over in 1302!

 Gastronomy & Wine

 La “Cucina Fiorentina” is founded on fresh, seasonal produce.
 While Florence has an aristocratic pedigree, the cuisine is based on relatively simple but delicious ingredients, along with fresh herbs.
 Risotto with sage, almond biscotti, chicken liver crostini, bruschetta, braised fennel, and “Chianina” steak are mouth-watering local specialties.
 A delicious winter soup made with beans is “Ribollita Panzanella,” a simple summer soup made of crusty bread, tomatoes, basil, olive oil, Balsamic Vinegar, and salt.
 A classic dessert is called “Il Duomo” or Zuccotto, delicious dome-shaped chocolate, lemon, and mascarpone tart with Limoncello.